Last Updated on December 11, 2020

 There are a few code examples available on the Alpaca website if you’re using the library.
 Further documentation can be found on the Alpaca GitHub page which goes through the functions and provides usage examples.

 Alpaca also offers WebSockets which is an efficient way to get your account and order information.
-Live accounts are further eligible for streaming data which eliminates the need to constantly poll for price data.
+Both Live and Demo accounts are further eligible for streaming data which eliminates the need to constantly poll for price data.

 Is support easily available for Alpaca and its trading API?